StrangeBeeCorp/docs/docs/cortex/installation-and-configuration/analyzers-responders.md

 ### Configure Cortex

-To run Analyzers&Responders with Docker images, Cortex should be able have access to Internet:
+To run Analyzers & Responders with Docker images, Cortex should be able to have access to Internet:

 - To download public catalogs from the [catalogs official website](https://catalogs.download.strangebee.com){target=_blank}
 - To download Docker images from _hub.docker.com_ ([https://hub.docker.com/search?q=cortexneurons](https://hub.docker.com/search?q=cortexneurons){target=_blank})